 Supplementary Planning Documents (SPD): These provide supplementary information in respect of the policies in Development Plan Documents.
 They do not form part of the Development Plan and are not subject to independent examination.
-The Council has produced a number of SPDs which can be found on the Planning pages of the Council's website.
+The Council has adopted a number of SPDs including Village Design Statements which can be found on the Planning pages of the Council's website.